IsseiMori/multi-camera-calibration/README.md

                     data_path: Path to the directory containing images and intrinsics.json
 ```

+`-W` and `-H` are the number of rows - 1 and columns - 1 of the chessboard.
+This is because only the inner grids are used for detection.

 ## Data Format
 Place the captured images in a folder.
 Each image must be named as `{camera_id}.png`, where `camera_id` is a unique id for each camera.